benwang08/Abstract-Wallpaper-Generator/README.md

 ---
 Generate cool abstract wallpaper from an input image.

-3D images generated with ray tracing and anti-alising with various approximations for matte, glass, and metal materials.
+3D images generated with ray tracing and anti-aliasing with various approximations for matte, glass, and metal materials.

 Example:
 | Input | Color Palette | Wallpaper |